Aebian/PassengerKI/README.md

 ## Installation

-Drop the two files into the plugins dir in your GTA V folder.
+Drop the two files (.dll & .ini) into the plugins dir in your GTA V folder.
 Start the game with RPH and load the plugin.